Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/decide-scoring/entry.typ

 ]

-#create_entry(
+#create-body-entry(
   title: "Decide: Scoring Triballs",
   type: "decide",
-  start_date: datetime(year: 2023, month: 9, day: 2), // TODO: correct to date of final cad creation
+  date: datetime(year: 2023, month: 9, day: 2), // TODO: correct to date of final cad creation
-  end_date: datetime(year: 2023, month: 9, day: 4),
+  author: "Alan Morales",
+  witness: "Violet Ridge",
 )[

-  #nb_heading([Final Design])
+  #heading([Final Design])

   Our final design used a top mounted piston and a piece of C-channel as the wing base.
 This strikes the right balance between structural integrity and lightness, and also doesn't expose the piston to other robots.

   #grid(
     columns: (1fr, 1fr),